nt314p/nt314p/README.md

 ## Hi there! 👋

-I'm Nick, an electronics hobbyist and simulation developer.
+I'm Nicolas, an electronics hobbyist and simulation developer.
 Feel free to explore some of my repositories.

 🔧 Here's what I'm currently working on:
 - Gesture, a Bluetooth remote which converts spatial motion into mouse and keyboard input (https://github.com/nt314p/Gesture-Remote)